Stories

 Family in a kitchen

-We’re committed to increasing our low-carbon1 Renewable Natural Gas2 (RNG) supply and we’re working hard to have 75 per cent of the gas in our system be either renewable or low carbon by 2050.
-RNG is a sustainable energy and a key part in our commitment to transform B.C.’s energy future.
+We’re committed to increasing our Renewable Natural Gas1 (RNG) supply.
+RNG is a low-carbon2 energy and a key part in our commitment to support the energy transition in B.C.

-“We’re always looking for innovative, cost-effective ways to increase our renewable and low-carbon gas supply through our partnerships with municipalities and industry,” says Scott Gramm, senior manager, renewable & low carbon fuel development at FortisBC.
+“We’re always looking for innovative, cost-effective ways to increase our renewable and low-carbon gas3 supply through our partnerships with municipalities and industry,” says Scott Gramm, senior manager, renewable and low carbon fuel development at FortisBC.
 “Our long-term vision is for renewable and low-carbon gas to make up the bulk of the gas we provide to customers, reducing the use of conventional natural gas every year.”

-As we work to lead B.C.’s clean energy transition, we’re helping customers switch from conventional marine fuels and diesel to lower-carbon fuels like liquefied natural gas for ships and compressed natural gas for truck fleets.
+As we work to support B.C.’s energy transition, we’re helping customers switch from conventional marine fuels and diesel to lower-carbon fuels like liquefied natural gas (LNG) for ships and compressed natural gas or LNG for truck fleets.
 We’re also building electric vehicle (EV) charging stations to encourage the use of EVs on B.C. roads.
-These are key initiatives to a lower-carbon future, and with having been approved to invest close to $700 million to help lower customers energy use, we can help to further reduce greenhouse gas (GHG) emissions and lower energy costs through energy conservation programs.
+These are key initiatives to a lower-carbon future, and with having been approved to invest close to $700 million to help lower customers’ energy use, we can help to further reduce greenhouse gas (GHG) emissions and lower energy costs through energy conservation programs.

-When bacteria break down organic waste from sources such as landfill sites, agricultural waste and wastewater from treatment facilities, it produces a biogas mostly made of methane.
+When bacteria break down organic waste from sources such as landfill sites, agricultural waste and wastewater from treatment facilities, they produce a biogas mostly made of methane.
 With the right equipment in place, the biogas—which would otherwise escape into the atmosphere—is captured, purified and injected into the local gas distribution system as low-carbon RNG (also called biomethane).

 5 ways we’re creating RNG with our municipal and commercial partners: